1909 Monterrey hurricane

-The 1909 Monterrey hurricane was one of the deadliest Atlantic tropical cyclones on record, killing an estimated 4,000 people throughout Mexico.
+The 1909 Monterrey hurricane was one of the deadliest Atlantic tropical cyclones on record, killing an estimated 4,000 people throughout Mexico, and is considered the deadliest hurricane in the country's recorded history.
 Originating from a tropical storm east of the Leeward Islands on August 20, the storm tracked west-northwest, entering the Caribbean as a minimal hurricane the next day.
 After striking Hispaniola on August 23, the hurricane made another landfall in eastern Cuba before reentering the Caribbean.
 Once back over open water, the storm intensified into a Category 3 hurricane and moved across the northern tip of the Yucatán Peninsula.
 By August 26, the storm had emerged into the Gulf of Mexico as a weakened, but regrouping system.
 It attained its peak winds of 120 mph that evening.
 Maintaining this intensity, the system made landfall in the Mexican state of Tamaulipas late on August 27 and rapidly dissipated the following afternoon.

 Throughout its existence, the hurricane remained relatively close to land, so consequently its effects were felt in many areas.
 Much of the northern Caribbean received moderate to heavy rainfall along with gusty winds during its passage; although only Haiti reported damage from it.
 Its effects were far more severe in Mexico where an estimated 4,000 people were killed by record-breaking floods triggered by the hurricane.
 The city of Monterrey received the worst damage: more than half of the structures in the city were flooded, hundreds were destroyed, and 20,000 people were left homeless.
 Damage from the storm in the country was estimated to have exceeded $50 million (1909 USD; $ USD).